Don’t let a fatberg ruin your holidays!

 Piggybank with winter hat standing on top of gold coins

-Since the River Authority sewer charges are based on your average winter water use, using less water this winter can add up to savings in 2023.
+Since the River Authority sewer charges are based on your average winter water use, using less water this winter can add up to savings next year!
 Winter averaging takes the amount of water used in a home during three complete billing cycles from mid-November to mid-March to calculate your sewer fee for the whole year beginning the following July 1.
 Here are a few tactics to save water this winter:

 For more information on how the sewer portion of your water bill is calculated, please see River Authority Wastewater Treatment Benefits.